Bhavik-Giri/Social-Data-Insights/README.md

 ---

-## 🧠 Part 1 — CodeBook Recommendation Engine
+## 🧠 Part 1 — Social-media Recommendation Engine

 ### Dataset
 A JSON social graph of **30 users** and **27 pages** (CodeBook — a fictional social platform for coders).
 Each user has a list of friends (by ID) and liked pages (by ID).